Where to Stay in Lyon First Time: 8 Best Areas

 Fourviere offers cheaper accommodations compared with Vieux Lyon.
 You can find plenty of choices of accommodations, from guest houses to apart-hotels.

-Best Places to stay in Lyon in Fourvière:
+Best Places to stay in Lyon in Fourvière for the first time:

-• Luxury ($$$): Villa Maïa This five star hotel offer panoramic views over the city, it has an indoor heated swimming pool, a hot tub, a steam room and a fitness room.
+Luxury ($$$): Villa Maïa, 5-star hotel located on Fourvière Hill in Lyon, offering panoramic views over the city.
+It has an indoor heated swimming pool, a hot tub, a steam room and a fitness room.
 You can enjoy the meal at the 1 star restaurant Michelin Têtedoie nearby.

-• Mid-range ($$): Fourvière Hôtel Located on Fourvière Hill above the Old Town, The onsite Restaurant Les Téléphones serves bistronomic cuisine overlooking the cloisters.
-You can grab a hot drink at Le KFE or follow the traboule passageway to a glass of wine at the Les Collections.
+Mid-range ($$): Fourvière Hôtel, 4-star popular family-friendly hotel, located on Fourvière Hill above Lyon Old Town.
+Its onsite Restaurant Les Téléphones serves bistronomic cuisine overlooking the cloisters.
+You can enjoy drinks at Le KFE or follow the traboule passageway to a glass of wine at the Les Collections.

-• Budget ($): Le Jardin de Beauvoir This B&B sets in a typical 19th-century house,and is surrounded by a flowered garden with orchard.
+Budget ($): Le Jardin de Beauvoir, great B&B in the Old Lyon in a 19th-century house, and is surrounded by a flowered garden with orchard.
+It has soundproofed family rooms that come with a coffee machine and a private bathroom with free toiletries and hairdryer.

 La Croix Rousse is a hill that stands over 250 meters tall and takes its name, which means “the red cross”, from a reddish-brown stone cross that was erected upon it in the 16th-century.